-I understand that if I break any of these e rules, I may be disciplined, and I may al lso lose my computer, electronic device, and interne
+I understand that if I break any of these rules, I may be disciplined, and I may also lose my computer, electronic device, and International I net privileges.

-privileges.

 Student Signature Date

 I have read this Agreement and agree that as a condition of my child's use of the District's technology resources, which include (1) internal and external network infrastructure, (2) Internet and network access, (3) computers, (4) servers, (5) storage devices, (6) peripherals, (7) software, and (8) messaging or communication systems, I release the District and its board members, agents, and employees, including its Internet Service Provider, from all liability related to my child's use or inability to use the technology resources.
-I also indemnify the District and its board members, agents, and employees, including its Internet Service Provider, for any fees, expenses, or damages incurred as a result of my child's use, or misuse, of the District's technology resources.
+I also understand that I am responsible to compensate the District and its board members, agents, and employees, including its Internet Service Provider, for any fees, expenses, or damages incurred as a result of my child's use, or misuse, of the District's technology resources per the parent/student consent for personal technology policy form.